 2. Unify All Customer Data

-With defined personas, you’ll have a strong foundation of data insights, which is crucial to your cross-channel marketing strategy.
+With defined personas, you’ll have a strong foundation of data insights, which is crucial to your marketing strategy.
 You can use a customer relationship management (CRM) platform as a central location for all your data, which provides tools for analytics, monitoring behaviors, and engaging prospects across all your active channels.

-From social media views to PPC advertising clicks, email open rates to newsletter subscriptions, it’s important to unify your data, as it will give your cross-channel marketing strategy a better chance of success.
+From social media views to PPC advertising clicks, email open rates to newsletter subscriptions, it’s important to unify your data, as it will give your cross-channel strategy a better chance of success.

 3. Segment Your Audience